The Ultimate Road Trip to Petrohan Pass in the Balkan Mountains

-Petrohan Pass is a mountain pass at an elevation of 1.444m (4,738ft) above the sea level, located in in Montana Province, Northwestern Bulgaria.
+Petrohan Pass is a mountain pass at an elevation of 1.407m (4,616ft) above the sea level, located on the boundary of Montana and Sofia provinces, in Bulgaria.

-Located within the Balkan Mountains, the pass is traversed by the Road 81.
-The road is paved and connects the cities of Sofia and Montana.
-There are plans to improve the road and build a tunnel.
-Chinese investors are interested in building the tunnel under Petrohan and in expanding the existing highway.
+Tucked away in the northwestern part of the country, the pass is 41.2 km (25.60 miles) long running north-south from Barzia to Buchin Prohod.
+There are plans to improve the road building a tunnel.
+Chinese investors are interested in building the tunnel under Petrohan and expanding the existing highway.
 A tunnel under Petrohan pass will shorten the Lom-Sofia road by 70 km.